-Melbourne is spoilt for choice in many ways, but it can still be hard for vegans to find a completely animal-free kitchen – especially one that offers options beyond pumpkin salads and mushroom risottos.
+Melbourne is spoilt for choice in many ways, but it can still be hard for vegetarians to find a completely animal-free kitchen – especially one that offers options beyond pumpkin salads and mushroom risottos.

 Johanna Maguire knows this.
 She’s been a vegan for 25 years and counting.
 She started Power Plant in October 2015 with the idea that “serving people even just one plant-based dish is one less animal-based meal in their day”.
 The cafe keeps nutrition, sustainability and, of course, ethics at the front of mind.